frappe/erpnext_com/erpnext_com/www/in-app-support.md

 </section>

-To serve Customers more efficiently on Support Issues, Frappe Technologies is implementing an In-App Support allowing you to raise and track issues right from your ERPNext account.
+To serve Frappe Customers more efficiently on support issues, Frappe Technologies is implementing an in-app support allowing you to raise and track issues right from your ERPNext account.

-#### Using In App Support
+#### Using In-app Support

-In-App Support is accessible in the **Help** dropdown.
-Click on **ERPNext Support** and follow the following steps to raise a Support Ticket
+The In-app Support is accessible in the **Help** dropdown.
+Click on **ERPNext Support** and follow the step given below

-- Creating a new Support Issue using the In-App Support.
+- Creating a new support Issue using the In-app Support.
 <img class="img-responsive feature-image screenshot" src="/assets/erpnext_com/images/in-app-support/sp.gif">

 - All the Communication that takes place between You and Frappe Technologies is maintained in the respective Support Issue.